Built-in functions

 Notes: the results may vary between platforms (See SSC-FDM-PG0013).

-EXTRACT Notes: Part-time or Date time supported: DAY, DOW, DOY, EPOCH, HOUR, MINUTE, MONTH, QUARTER, SECOND, WEEK, YEAR.
+EXTRACTarrow-up-right Notes: Part-time or Date time supported: DAY, DOW, DOY, EPOCH, HOUR, MINUTE, MONTH, QUARTER, SECOND, WEEK, YEAR.

 Redshift timestamps default to microsecond precision (6 digits); Snowflake defaults to nanosecond precision (9 digits).
 Adjust precision as needed using ALTER SESSION (e.g., ALTER SESSION SET TIMESTAMP_OUTPUT_FORMAT = 'YYYY-MM-DD HH24:MI:SS.FF2';).
 Precision loss may occur depending on the data type used.
-Since some formats are incompatible with Snowflake, adjusting the account parameters DATE_INPUT_FORMAT or TIME_INPUT_FORMAT might maintain functional equivalence between platforms.
+Since some formats are incompatible with Snowflake, adjusting the account parameters DATE_INPUT_FORMAT or TIME_INPUT_FORMATarrow-up-right might maintain functional equivalence between platforms.

 Hash Functions